In our previous post

 To really drill down into the subject matter, we held two daylong focus groups with our PA/NP team leads from around the country.
 Participants discussed both positive aspects and challenges of their practices and identified opportunities for growth.

-5. Compensate fairly.
-Paying PA/NP salaries that are competitive within the geographic area should be a high financial priority for all of our practices.
+Paying PA/NP salaries that are competitive within the geographic area should be a high financial priority for all of our practices.6.
+Integrate the management.

 Change Takes Root